 - It is recommended that one or more developers be designated to triage issues.

-- Optional: Establish a discussion forum (For example, Google groups mailing list, Slack, Twitter).
+Discussion forum (optional): Establish a discussion forum (For example, Google groups mailing list, Slack, Twitter).
 Each of these is specified in the configuration file as given below:

 Issue tracker: https://github.com/monarch-initiative/mondo/issues